 The following is a very simpliﬁed version of one of the main exercises involved in breath correction.
-Certain steps have been omitted as it is essential they are practiced under the direct supervision of a practitioner to take into account individual nuances of the patient.
+Certain steps have been omitted as it is essential they are practiced under the direct supervision of an instructor to take into account individual nuances of the patient.

 This exercise lasts about half-an-hour and it is recommended that you practice two to three times each day.
 If you can, you should practice before breakfast, during the day if possible, and again in the evening.
 Exercises should be carried out in a quiet place with no distractions.
 The temperature should be cool and the room airy because a hot and stuffy environment can promote big breathing, the exact opposite of what you are trying to achieve.

 Food affects your breathing, so it is not recommended that you practice immediately after eating a meal.
 Exercises are best practised before meals or at least two hours after them.
 At half hourly intervals there should be pulse and control pause meas- urement, as well as a number of sets of breathing exercises.

 If you want to get the best out of these exercises, it is recommended that you adhere to the following general guidelines.
 Go to a quiet place where you are unlikely to be disturbed and where you will have no distractions.
 Place a ‘Do Not Disturb’ sign on the door, if you need to, and take the telephone off the hook or switch off your mobile.
 You will need to concentrate to complete this exercise correctly, particularly in the early days.